WHEN A CONSUMER IS LOOKING ONLINE FOR PRODUCTS OR SERVICES THAT YOU PROVIDE….WHERE DOES YOUR WEBSITE SHOW UP?

 - Can you install a free program called Google Analytics that can further track where internet sales originate from or where people leave your website?

 The answer to the first 3 bullets is NO. The answer to the second 3 should be YES.
-Here are examples of (an actual) report our SEO customers receive, and a screenshot of the dashboard our SEM customers have access to.
 What I love about SEO and SEM is that you can easily track your progress.
 Specifically to SEO you can see the correlation between higher placement to increased traffic and sales opportunities, and with SEM the number of clicks, contacts, and sales.
 By tracking these you can easily determine if the ROI makes these investments worth it for your business.

 Hopefully the blog has been helpful.
 I welcome your feedback and will gladly try to answer any questions you have on these topics.